-Energy Systems specializes in permitting emergency standby and prime power engines, and can assist with all phases of the air permitting process, including but not limited to:
+Energy Systems specializes in permitting emergency standby and prime power engines as per Clean Air Act Permitting in California, and can assist with all phases of the air permitting process, including but not limited to:

 To achieve the objectives of the federal Clean Air Act (CAA), the United States Environmental Protection Agency (USEPA) has established permitting programs through its regional offices.
 USEPA has delegated authority over air permitting in California to the California Air Resources Board (CARB).
 Air permitting in California is administered at a local level through 35 individual air districts, that enforce federal and state regulations, as well as implement their own unique regulations, permitting policies, and procedures.
 As a result, air permitting covers a combination of federal, state, and local rules and regulations, as well as source-specific requirements.

 Local air districts may impose more stringent requirements than the federal and state regulations, but they cannot have lesser requirements.
-Permitting and air emissions requirements vary by air district due to region-specific air quality issues (attainment status), as well as economic and environmental factors.
+Air quality permitting and emissions requirements vary by air district due to region-specific air quality issues (attainment status), as well as economic and environmental factors.

-Air permitting is often a complex and lengthy process, and permitting requirements are continuously updated on a local level.
-Our expertise in California air permitting and compliance ensures you will receive the most up-to-date guidance on permitting requirements specific to your project.
-With our expert knowledge, Energy Systems can prepare and submit complete and accurate air permit applications, which streamlines the permitting process and helps secure the air permit for your project in a timely manner.
+Obtaining air quality permits is often a complex and lengthy process, and permitting requirements are continuously updated on a local level.
+We are experts at the implementation of Clean Air Act in California air permitting and compliance, and ensure that you will receive the most up-to-date guidance on permitting requirements specific to your project.
+With our extensive knowledge, Energy Systems can prepare and submit complete and accurate air permit applications, which streamlines the permitting process and helps secure the air permit for your project in a timely manner.

-CARB requires stationary engines rated 50 brake-horsepower (bhp) (equivalent to 37 kW) or greater to obtain an air permit issued by the local air district.
+CARB requires stationary generator engines rated 50 brake-horsepower (bhp) (equivalent to 37 kW) or greater to obtain an air quality permit issued by the local air district.
 A limited few air districts have permitting exemptions based on specific criteria (limited operational hours, fuel type, etc.).
 Any new or modified sources are required to obtain a permit.
-This includes replacement or modified engines.
-Engines that are moved to a new facility are also required to obtain an air permit.
+This includes replacement or modified generator engines.
+Generator engines that are moved to a new facility are also required to obtain an air permit.